OmerK96/dotfiles/vim_plugins.md

 The bread and butter of vim is the ability to add plugins that will **drastically** change its behaviour.
 Some of them allow for incredible working efficiency.
 We will start by installing `vundle`, and then installing other plugins afterwards:

 ## Vundle
 Vundle is a vim plugin manager.
 In a normal environment, we would be able to install all plugins from the internet and vundle will fetch it for us.
-However, since this is not the case for us, we will have to download each plugin locally.
+However, for people without an active internet connection on their work environment, we will have to download each plugin locally from another computer.
 Let's start by installing vundle.

 1. Make the following directory `~/.vim/bundle`
 2. Download the vundle repo from https://github.com/VundleVim/Vundle.vim